Exploring the Area

 There are breathtaking views of the Axarquía region from this natural vantage point, including the mountain ranges of Tejada and Almijara to the west.

 The town is known for its eponymous style of Verdiales, the folk music of the region.
-It was also the home town of
+It was also the home town of Omar ben Hafsum, a rebel leader in Muslim times (9th Century A.D.) opposed to the Califs of Córdoba.
+There is still evidence of Muslim occupation including inscribed stonework, watch towers, ancient walls and water storage tanks.
+To explore the town, follow the Footsteps of History.

 The carefully conserved countryside around Comares is strewn with limestone rocks and boulders, ravines and cliffs - home to birds of prey and a huge variety of Mediterranean plants and wildlife.
 Such surroundings make Comares ideal for leisurely walks or more challenging treks.
 For a driving experience, follow the Raisin Route, a tour of Axarquía which includes Comares as a stopping point.